vercel/nextjs-subscription-payments/README.md

 #### Run `schema.sql`

-From your Github fork, copy the code from `schema.sql'.
+From your Github fork, copy the code from `schema.sql`.
 In your Supabase project, navigate to the SQL editor, click `New Query`, paste the code, and run the code.
 This will create the necessary tables and RLS policies in your Supabase database.

 #### Set up redirect wildcards for deploy previews